VincTBest/PyConsole/README.md

 cd [path] - Changes directory

-lsdi - Lists the items of the current directory
+dir - Lists the items of the current directory

 help - Shows a help message